Taxable Interest

 Avoid these errors:

 • Forgetting to report small amounts of interest (<$10).
-The IRS expects you to track this.
+The IRS expects you to track and report this even if you don't receive a 1099-INT.

 • Confusing dividends with interest.
-Credit unions often call their payments "dividends," but they are taxed as interest.
+Credit unions often call their payments "dividends," but they are legally treated and taxed as interest.

 • Assuming Treasury interest is tax-free.
-It is only state tax-free; you owe federal tax.
+It is only state and local tax-free; you still owe federal income tax.

 FAQs

 Yes.
-If the IRS pays you interest on a delayed refund, that interest is taxable income in the year you receive it.
+If the IRS or a state tax agency pays you interest on a delayed tax refund, that interest is considered taxable income and must be reported on your tax return for the year in which you received the payment.

 Yes.
-If you withdraw money from a CD early and pay a penalty, you can deduct that penalty as an "adjustment to income" on Schedule 1 of Form 1040.
-You do not need to itemize to claim this deduction.
+If you withdraw funds from a CD or other time deposit early and the bank imposes a penalty that reduces your interest earned, you can deduct that penalty as an "adjustment to income" on your tax return.
+This is an "above-the-line" deduction, meaning you do not need to itemize to claim it.

-Imputed interest is interest the IRS treats you as having received, even if you didn't.
-This applies to below-market loans (gift loans, compensation-related loans) and certain bonds (OID).
+Imputed interest is interest that the IRS treats as having been received for tax purposes, even if no cash changed hands.
+This most commonly applies to below-market loans between family members (gift loans) or certain business transactions where the interest rate is below the Applicable Federal Rate (AFR).

 Yes.
-U.S. citizens and residents are taxed on worldwide income.
-You must report interest from foreign accounts on Schedule B and may also need to file FinCEN Form 114 (FBAR) if the aggregate value exceeds $10,000.
+U.S. citizens and residents are taxed on their worldwide income.
+You must report interest from foreign accounts on your U.S. tax return.
+Additionally, if the total value of your foreign accounts exceeds $10,000 at any time during the year, you must file an FBAR (FinCEN Form 114).

 The Bottom Line